Our 33rd Binsted Strawberry Fair

 at Flint Barn BN180LL, near Arundel, will be 2-4.30pm on Sunday 21st July 2024.

 We will be happy to celebrate our 32nd event welcoming the wider community in to enjoy our unique village.
-More than a thousand visitors on a Sunday afternoon in the Sussex summer sunshine, have helped us raise over £100,000 for 25 different charities.
-In 2017 we had a good wetting, but still they came.
-It was a joyous occasion and we raised over £6000, which went 25% to the Arun Countryside Trust (MAVES) and 75% to our organizing charity the Friends of Binsted Church.
+More than a thousand visitors on a Sunday afternoon in the Sussex summer sunshine, have helped us raise over £100,000 for 26 different charities.
+In 2018 we had about 1200 visitors for a joyous sunshiny occasion and we raised over £6000, which went 25% to the Arun Countryside Trust (MAVES) and 75% to our organizing charity the Friends of Binsted Church.

 The Strawberry Fair is held in a beautiful 19th-century threshing barn and the Strawberry Fair fields near Arundel, West Sussex, BN18 0LL.
 It is a great place to meet others who love rural Sussex, to buy donated local produce including herbs and shrubs from Binsted and Walberton and Fleurie Nurseries, and to enjoy a range of farming and local interest and craft stands.
 There are also Strawberry Teas, ice creams, childrens games, sheep and baby chicks.
 And some of Sussex's finest folk musicians play traditional tunes in and around the barnyard.